Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both clues clearly point to the wrong choices ('music' and 'book') avoiding any connection to 'food' and are believable in their context.
+These clues entirely miss their purpose.
+They do not point to any of the incorrect choices ('clothing', 'furniture').
+Instead, they describe completely unrelated concepts (literature, exercise), which would not misdirect players towards the wrong options.
+They are not effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices